All You Need to Know About Sun and Shade Grass Seed

 Pest Control

-Control lawn-damaging pests such as grubs, chinch bugs and billbugs with Sevin Lawn Insect Killer Granules.
-A single application protects for up to three months.
+Control lawn-damaging pests such as grubs, chinch bugs and billbugs with Sevin Lawn Insect Killer Lawn Granules.
+A single application protects for up to three months, without harming plants, blooms or lawns.

 Soil Testing

 Test your soil pH in lawn areas every three to four years.
-The grasses in Pennington Smart Seed's grass and fertilizer mixes for sun-and-shade lawns grow best with soil pH between 5.5 and 7.0.
+The grasses in Pennington grass seed mixes for sun-and-shade lawns grow best with soil pH between 5.5 and 7.0.
 When tests show low pH, your lawn needs lime to restore balance and keep nutrients available.

 SEPTEMBER THROUGH NOVEMBER